 Utilization and efficiency levels in the different Energy Generation lines (technologies) may vary considerably due to various factors such as technological, morphological-geological, natural-environmental, socio-economical or other.
 Undoubtedly, shaping the power market towards environmental sustainability requires higher penetration of Renewable Energy Sources over other sources, i.e. fossil-fuels and Nuclear power.
 To better understand the dynamics of an evolving global energy mix one need to look at historical evidence, current trends and projected scenarios.

-Figure.2 shows a historical review of global primal energy, from early years of the industrial development up to the 21st century, illustrating graphically the increase in the consumption of global primary energy and the relative utilization (use) of alternative energy sources.
+shows a historical review of global primal energy, from early years of the industrial development up to the 21st century, illustrating graphically the increase in the consumption of global primary energy and the relative utilization (use) of alternative energy sources.
 Renewable energy sources are illustrated by the higher layer of energy sources (in orange color).

 Taking a closer look at current projections of electricity production sources we can establish further the current and future trends on relative usage (size) for each technology.

-Figure.3 is a continuation of figure.2 showing ‘zoomed’ projections of Power Generation up to year 2050.
+A continuation of figure.2 showing ‘zoomed’ projections of Power Generation up to year 2050.
 What is clearly illustrated, is the ‘intended decrease’ in the set of fossil fuels and the ‘intended increase’ in Renewable Energy usage, estimated around 2020.

 The way to achieve this ambitious plan, requires the diversification of the energy mix in favor of renewable and low-carbon conversion technologies for electricity and in general for heating and cooling.
 The EU vision on RES and energy mix, foresees that a structured and optimized generation and distribution network would take consideration of environmental dynamic and RES capacities per location within the EU and neighboring areas of Africa and Middle East.
-Future power generation and distribution will be implemented though specially designed ‘smart-grids’ as the one shown in Figure.5 below; similar initiatives are undertaken worldwide.
+Future power generation and distribution will be implemented though specially designed ‘smart-grids’ as the one shown in below, similar initiatives are undertaken worldwide.

 Future generation and distribution networks will utilize storage technologies to become more efficient and effective in meeting with energy demand and uninterrupted supply of high quality electrical power.